Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ### Anthony Johnson - First Black Slave Owner
 The first recorded black slave owner was Anthony Johnson.
 He arrived in Virginia around the 1620s as an indentured servant, which is a person who agrees to work for a number of years in exchange for a paid voyage to America.

-He obtained his freedom by 1651 and became a landowner, which opened him up to participate socially and economically (slaves were excluded from for obvious reasons).
+He obtained his freedom by 1651 and became a landowner, opening him up to participate socially and economically.
 He had 4 white and 1 black indentured servant, and eventually obtained legal ownership of a man named John Casor.

 ### Crispus Attucks and the Boston Massacre (March 5, 1770)
-Crispus Attucks was sailor and dockworker living in Boston during the Boston Massacre, which was a confrontation between British soldiers and American colonist.
-It is widely believed that Crispus, who was among the protesters, was the first person shot by the British which would make him the first casualty of the American Revolutionary War.
+Crispus Attucks was a sailor and dockworker living in Boston during a confrontation between British soldiers and American colonist, known as the Boston Massacre.
+It is widely believed that Crispus, who was among the protesters, was the first person shot by the British making him the first casualty of the American Revolutionary War.

 ![Crispus Attucks](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/crispus_attucks3.png)